Visiting the British Museum is always a delight. Its stunning architecture alone makes it one of the most Instagrammable spots in London.

 Hokusai “the great picture book of everything”

-His painting “Under the waves off Kanagawa”, also called “The great wave”, is his most famous artwork.
-But above all, Hokusai “transformed the ukiyo-e artform from a style of portraiture largely focused on courtesans and actors into a much broader style of art that focused on landscapes, plants, and animals”.
+His painting “Under the Waves off Kanagawa”, also known as “The Great Wave”, is his most famous work.
+But more importantly, Hokusai transformed the ukiyo-e art form, shifting it from portraits of courtesans and actors to a broader style that celebrated landscapes, plants, and animals.

-Hokusai was renowned for being “innovative in his compositions and exceptional in his drawing technique”, which makes him one of the greatest masters in the history of art.
+Hokusai was celebrated for being “innovative in his compositions and exceptional in his drawing technique,” qualities that firmly establish him as one of the greatest masters in the history of art.

 This exhibition, “The great picture book of everything”, showcases “103 recently acquired drawings by Hokusai, produced in the 1820s–1840s for an illustrated encyclopedia called The Great Picture Book of Everything”.

-Fortunately for us, this book was never published at the time.
-It means that all drawings and illustrations were saved, as “they would otherwise have been destroyed as part of the woodblock printing process”…
+Fortunately for us, this book was never published at the time, which means that all the drawings and illustrations were preserved.
+Otherwise, they “would have been destroyed as part of the woodblock printing process.”

-I love the fact that behind each drawing, there’s a story, a myth, a legend just waiting to be understood.
+I love that behind each drawing lies a story, a myth, or a legend waiting to be discovered.

-The exhibition also features several artifacts, like Hokusai’s sketches books, which is extraordinary when you know that they date back to the early 19th century!
+The exhibition also showcases several artifacts, including Hokusai’s sketchbooks.
+Truly extraordinary when you consider they date back to the early 19th century!

-I enjoyed the explanation of the woodblock print process, which gave more insight into Hokusai’s working practices.
-This is where you understand that both Hokusai and the publisher had to work hand in hand to make sure of the quality and conformity to the initial drawing were respected.
+I really enjoyed the explanation of the woodblock printing process, which offered fascinating insight into Hokusai’s working methods.
+It’s here that you truly appreciate how Hokusai and the publisher had to collaborate closely to ensure the quality and fidelity of each print matched the original drawing.

-Of course, The Great Wave is presented in the exhibition, mentioning that there were different versions from Hokusai and showing us the work of specialists at The British Museum to see the differences between the prints and interpret them.
+Of course, The Great Wave is featured in the exhibition, including its different versions by Hokusai.
+The exhibit also highlights the work of specialists at the British Museum, showing how they analyze and interpret the subtle differences between the prints.

 I hope you’ve enjoyed this post and found inspiration here.
 If you are about to visit The British Museum soon, please share your experience and opinion on DOYOUSPEAKLONDON’s blog!